Démystifions le pissenlit

 Prebiotics

-Dandelion contains prebiotics.
-Prebiotics are carbohydrates that the body cannot digest and that feed probiotics, the good bacteria found in the gut.
-Consuming prebiotics helps multiply and maintain probiotics in the gut.
-There are different types of prebiotics, including fructooligosaccharides (FOS) and galactooligosaccharides (GOS).
-Prebiotics are found naturally in many foods, including dandelion roots which contain inulin, a type of FOS.
+The dandelion contains prebiotics.
+Prebiotics are carbohydrates that the body cannot digest and that feed probiotics, the good bacteria present in the gut.
+Consuming prebiotics helps the multiplication and maintenance of probiotics in the gut.
+There are different types of prebiotics, including fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS).
+Prebiotics are naturally found in many foods, including dandelion roots, which contain inulin, a type of FOS. (see the article: The health of the microbiota and prebiotics/probiotics)

 Vitamin E

-Dandelion also contains vitamin E. Vitamin E is an antioxidant that can help keep the immune system healthy and help protect against chronic diseases (eg cardiovascular disease and cancer).
-The main sources of vitamin E are fatty foods like seeds, nuts and vegetable oils.
+Dandelion also contains vitamin E. Vitamin E is an antioxidant that can help maintain a healthy immune system and contribute to protecting against chronic diseases (e.g., cardiovascular diseases and cancer).
+The main sources of vitamin E are fatty foods such as seeds, nuts, and vegetable oils.
 However, it is also found in some dark leafy green vegetables, such as dandelion.
-In fact, one cup (250 mL) of chopped raw dandelion leaves provides 2 mg of vitamin E, or about 13% of an adult's daily requirement.
+Indeed, one cup (250 mL) of chopped raw dandelion leaves provides 2 mg of vitamin E, which is about 13% of an adult's daily needs.
+(See the article: Vitamin E)

-Dandelion is a dark leafy green vegetable, like spinach and Swiss chard.
-Its slightly bitter-tasting green leaves can be eaten raw or cooked when young.
-On the other hand, it is better to cook the older leaves.
-Let's see how to use dandelion in cooking.
+The dandelion is a green leafy vegetable with dark leaves, like spinach and Swiss chard.
+Its green leaves, which have a slightly bitter taste, can be eaten raw or cooked when young.
+However, it is better to cook the older leaves.
+Let's explore how to use dandelion in cooking.

-2. Substitute for other dark leafy green vegetables, such as kale, swiss chard and spinach
+2. As a substitute for other dark leafy green vegetables, such as kale, Swiss chard, and spinach

 3. In herbal teas

-4. Finally, roasted dandelion roots are sometimes used as a coffee substitute, as are chicory roots.
+4. Finally, roasted dandelion roots are sometimes used as a coffee substitute, just like chicory roots.

 References